-The Kelvin and Celsius scales are defined using absolute zero (0 K) and the triple point of water (where solid, liquid and gas exist together, namely 273.15 K and 0.01°C) as their operational definition for the scale.
-However, it is impractical to use this definition at temperatures that are very different from the triple point of water.
-Accordingly, numerous defined points are now used, all of which are based on various thermodynamic equilibrium states of 14 pure chemical elements and one compound (water).
-Most of the defined points are based on a phase transition; specifically, the melting/freezing point of a pure chemical element.
-Other defining points are the triple point of hydrogen (-259.3467°C) and the freezing point of aluminium (660.323°C).
+The Kelvin and Celsius scales are defined using absolute zero (0 K) and the triple point of water (where solid, liquid and gas exist together, namely 273.16 K and 0.01°C) as their operational definition for the scale.
+However, it is impractical to use this definition at

-Fahrenheit, on the other hand, is also defined by the freezing and boiling points of water but not extended to other points.
+Fahrenheit, on the other hand, is also defined by the freezing and boiling points of water but not to other extended points.
 The other benefit of Fahrenheit is that a Fahrenheit degree is only $\frac{10}{17}$ the size of the Celsius degree, which allows more precise communication of measurements without resorting to fractional degrees.